Degrees Offered in Art and Design

 Answer the question below.

-- Discuss a design project that you consider effective visual communication based on: message, concept, format and design principles.
-Include a visual example and examine the designer, client and audience to help expand your reasoning.
+1. Discuss a professional work of graphic design (designed by someone other than you) that you consider effective visual communication based on message, concept, format, and design principles.
+Include a visual reference and examine the designer, client, and audience to help expand your reasoning.

-- Discuss areas in the design field that you find motivating and how this impacted your decision to apply to the program.
+2. Discuss areas in the graphic design field that you find motivating and offer insight into your decision to apply to the program.

-Save the file as a PDF with your full last name, first initial and answers, followed by term and year;
+• Save both responses in one file as a PDF.
+Name your file: your last name, first initial, and "essays," followed by term and year (ex: smithb-essays-F23.pdf)

 Transfers MUST be accepted to the university and have an N-number in order to apply to the program.

-Apply to the University as a Painting/Drawing/Printmaking (P/D/P) major.
+Apply to the University as a Painting & Drawing major.

 Your application to the University will be held up if you apply directly as GD+DM (students cannot apply directly to a limited access major).